 In fact, when it comes to avoiding yeast infections, it’s better to apply a personal lubricant containing glycerin than it is to use saliva — some studies have linked saliva with an increase in yeast infections.

-This lube ingredient is actually very similar to glycerin in many ways.
-For one, propylene glycol is also plant-based and a humectant, which allows it to draw in and seal in moisture.
-These features help propylene glycol to keep lubricants wetter longer while also adding a slippery feel and cushion (a kind of buffer zone that reduces friction).
+These features help propylene glycol to keep lubricants wetter longer while also adding a slippery feel and cushion — think of it as a kind of buffer zone that reduces friction.

 Do parabens cause cancer?
-That’s a question people sometimes ask.
-This myth became popularized in 2004 after a study found parabens in samples of cancerous breast tissue.
-However, according to the American Cancer Society:
+That’s a question people sometimes ask, based on a myth became popularized in 2004 after a study found parabens in samples of cancerous breast tissue.
+However, according to the American Cancer Society (emphasis ours):

 The researchers looked only for the presence of parabens in breast cancer samples.
-The study did not show that parabens caused or contributed to breast cancer development in these cases – it only showed that they were there.
-What this meant is not yet clear [...] studies have not shown any direct link between parabens and any health problems, including breast cancer.
+The study did not show that parabens caused or contributed to breast cancer development in these cases – it only showed that they were there.. studies have not shown any direct link between parabens and any health problems, including breast cancer.

-Astroglide lubricants are all developed and tested in our U.S. lab so we can ensure safety and quality.
 Remember, glycerin, propylene glycol and parabens aren’t our only lube ingredients.
-You can check out full lists of ingredients for each Astroglide formula on our product page.
-Have a question about one of our ingredients?
-Contact us or tweet your question to @Astroglide — we’d be happy to help!
+You can check out full lists of ingredients for each ASTROGLIDE formula on our product page.
+We even have lubricants with no glycerin, propylene glycol or parabens, including: